christineduke/AvianIslands/README.md

 # AvianIslands
-Effects of islands on avian diversity and dispersal
+Effects of islands and forest community regeneration from wildlife on avian diversity and dispersal.